This blog began in 2009 in support of my enthusiastic relocation to Ireland and embarking on a path of a reluctant entrepreneurship.

 These changes began ages ago, which I highlight as proof that we all have the capacity to change, by degrees, with steps forward and slips back, over the long haul.

-Personal change is where it begins.
+Personal change is where it is grounded.
 The lessons are developmental and universal.
 Well-reared children in all cultures come of age with the skill to live at peace with themselves.

 They move from dependent infants to terrible toddlers, to determined and rebellious teens and through the course of adulthood, they evolve into confident, consensus-seeking adults who negotiate calmly, both personally and professionally, to establish their place in the world.